eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        not try and adjust this value).

      * JDBC-4.0 ease-of-development features including
-       auto-registration with the DriverManager via the service provider mechanism, standardized Connection validity checks
+       auto-registration with the DriverManager through the service provider mechanism, standardized Connection validity checks
        and categorized SQLExceptions based on
        recoverability/retry-ability and class of the underlying